LLP Act, 2008 does not cover the conversion of LLP into Company but in Companies Act, 2013 conversion of LLP into Company is covered in section 366.

 - Copy of notice published in Newspaper and proof of service to ROC.

 - Declaration and statement of proceedings (if pending before any court/tribunal/ authority) shall be submitted with URC-1 that they have complied/filed all documents which are required to be filed under LLP Act & no any default persist till now.

 Well enough!
-You have completed your part of duty now the part of duty of registrar begins……….Registrar shall within 30 days from filing the form, decide whether registration will be granted or not.
-If ROC satisfied with the documents presented then may issue Certificate of Incorporation (COI) in form INC-11.
+You have completed your part of duty now the part of the duty of the registrar begins……….Registrar shall within 30 days from filing the form, decide whether registration will be granted or not.
+If ROC is satisfied with the documents presented then may issue a Certificate of Incorporation (COI) in form INC-11.

-With the issue of COI conversion is complete officially in all respect.
+With the issue of COI, the conversion is complete officially in all respect.